gggliuye/VIO/docs/UnitySc/CVPRlocalization.rst

        | 640   |    480  |   0.55   |  ~3000    |
        +-------+---------+----------+-----------+

+We can also see the more detail evalutation of different feature extraction methods [9]_ .

 Matching
 ~~~~~~~~~~~~~~~~~~~~~~~~

 **Match with image database.** Possible choice: BOW, Exhaustive, Deep learning( `NetVLAD <https://www.di.ens.fr/willow/research/netvlad/>`_ ).
 Or **Match with whole map/local map**.
 Exhaustive match will be too slow for our real time application, so we choost to use vocabulary tree method (~BOW).

+* we used the `FBOW <https://github.com/rmsalinas/fbow>`_ method.
+It run extremely fast, 300 ms for an input image.
+However the precision is not satisfying.
+It is either because of the bad reconstructed vocabulary or because the image set have too much duplicate features, or both.
+* The matching time is not satisfying neither.

 Pose Solver
 ~~~~~~~~~~~~~~~~~~~~~~~~~~